-Dr. Jonnie Penn is a historian of information technology, broadcaster, and public speaker.
-He is an Affiliate at the Berkman Klein Center at Harvard Law School, a New York Times bestselling author, a fellow of the Royal Society of the Arts and a Research Fellow at St. Edmunds College at the University of Cambridge.
-He’s held prior fellowships at the MIT Media Lab, Google, and the British National Academy of Writing.
-He writes and speaks widely about youth empowerment, the future of work, data governance, and sustainable digital technologies.
+Dr Jonnie Penn, FRSA, is an educator, broadcaster, and public speaker who theorizes the social implications of information technologies.
+Penn is an Associate Teaching Professor at the University of Cambridge.
+He is an Affiliate at the Berkman Klein Center at Harvard University, a #1 New York Times bestselling author, a Research Fellow at St. Edmund’s College, and an Associate Fellow at the Leverhulme Centre for the Future of Intelligence.
+He’s held prior fellowships at MIT, Google, and the British National Academy of Writing.
+He writes and speaks widely about the emerging technologies, the "Future of Work," youth and AI, data governance, and the ironies of automation.

-As a Research Associate in the History and Philosophy of Science and Technology Department at the University of Cambridge, where he leads a Sawyer Seminar on the Comparative Study of Cultures entitled "Histories of Artificial Intelligence: A Genealogy of Power."
-In this project, and as Project Development Lead of the Histories of AI track at the Leverhulme Centre for the Future of Intelligence, he connects a network of scholars exploring the social, political, and economic ramifications of intelligent systems.
-Jonnie has co-chaired workshops at leading academic conferences, including NIPS, ICML, and ICLR.
+As a Research Associate in the History and Philosophy of Science Department at the University of Cambridge, he led a Mellon Foundation Sawyer Seminar entitled "Histories of Artificial Intelligence: A Genealogy of Power."
+In this project, and as Project Development Lead of the "Histories of AI" initiative at the Leverhulme Centre for the Future of Intelligence, he connects a network of hundreds of scholars around the globe who articulate the social, political, and economic ramifications of "intelligent" systems.
+Jonnie has co-chaired workshops at leading academic conferences, including HSS, SHOT, NeurIPS, ICML, and ICLR.
 He holds degrees from the University of Cambridge (First Class Honours) and McGill University.

 As a teenager, Jonnie founded a grassroots project to ask, “What do you want to do before you die?”
 After the death of a friend, he and his brother, along with two friends, hit the road to accomplish a list of 100 things to do before you die and to help a stranger accomplish a dream each time they checked one off.
 The project snowballed to encompass an award winning documentary TV series, a speaking series on mental health, and a popular online student community.
-President Obama and Oprah Winfrey endorsed the project, which takes the name The Buried Life from a nineteenth century poem by Matthew Arnold about the struggle to find purpose in chaotic times.
+President Obama and Oprah Winfrey endorsed the project, which takes the name "The Buried Life" from a nineteenth century poem by Matthew Arnold about the struggles to find purpose in modernity.